 But nothing seemed to slow Maya’s downward spiral.
 The longer she stayed away from school, the further she fell behind in her studies.
 The more withdrawn she became, the more she stopped caring for herself.
 Teased and bullied by older girls, Maya languished.

 “I used to sit around and there was nothing to do,” Maya says.
 “I used to feel like my head was heavy all the time.
 I used to be with my mother most of the time.
 I didn’t go out much.”

-Until one day, hope arrived — in the form of a letter sent 7,000 miles, from a grandmother in Spokane, Wash., who took Maya under her wing.
+Until one day, hope arrived — in the form of a letter sent 7,000 miles, from a grandmother in Spokane, Washington, who took Maya under her wing.